everli/design-system-android/README.md

         .height(64.dp))
 ```

-All icons are also accessible directly via `R.drawable` as usual
+All icons are also accessible directly via `R.drawable` as usual.

 #### XML

-Icons are accused normally from `/drawable` inside xml or `R.drawable` in code.
+Icons are used normally from `/drawable` inside xml or `R.drawable` in code.

 ```xml
 <ImageView